danielmellado/5gran-docs/_sources/devref/virtualized_dev_env_compact.rst.txt

 * SNO cluster, managed by ACM as spoke.

-In order to do so, we'll be relying on kcli as a tool to handle the creation and configuration of the vms.
+In order to do so, we'll be relying on kcli as a tool to handle the creation and configuration of the VMs.

 .. note::

-  You'll be in need of a server to handle this, as its memory requirements would be probably greater than your latops.
+  You'll be in need of a server to handle this, as its memory requirements would be probably greater than your laptops.
 You should consider at least 16GBi of ram for every node and 32Gbi for the spoke and lab-installer ones.